pinglab-utils/APIcard/docs/index.md

 Welcome to API card collection!

+Application Programming Interfaces (APIs) are software intermediaries that enable two applications to communicate.
+Many biomedical knowledge bases and software tools support API access.

-We have created a collection of API cards to explore and integrate Bioinformatics databases.
-It is prepared together with students in **BioInfo 201-Winter, 2022, UCLA** class, conducted by **Pinglab UCLA**, as their class project.
-The main aim of this collection is to let students be familiar with available bioinformatics resources and learn to implement their APIs to interact and integrate multiple resources to design a data accessing pipeline to assist a research studies in multi-omics integration.
+We have compiled all API cards collected by students in **BioInfo 201-Winter, 2022, UCLA** class, conducted by **Pinglab UCLA**, as their class project into a unified document.The goal of this project is to:

+- Learn which APIs are available for biomedical knowledge, software tools, or datasets, and how they can be accessed.
+- Describe how these APIs can be leveraged for omics-related data analysis workflows.

 Each API card document is prepared by a group of students which includes: